FREE PREVIEW

 The Instagram Story Problem: System Thinking in Action

-Here's the problem every junior engineer freezes on: Design a system where users can post photos with captions that their followers see in a feed, sorted by recency.
-Watch how code writers struggle while system thinkers solve it systematically.
+Here's the problem that stumps most engineers: Design a system where users can post photos with captions that their followers see in a feed, sorted by recency.

 The Code Writer's Confusion